zsteinkamp/steinkamp.us/pages/posts/2024-06-27_jpl-care-package-from-1983.md

 {% captionedimage src="https://photos.steinkamp.us/photo/2024-06-26-jpl/IMG_1286.JPG?size=1600x1600" /%}

 As a kid, I was fascinated with space.
-The Space Shuttle's first launch happened when I was sseven years old, so this was absolute prime time for space exploration to be at the forefront of my interests and imagination.
-I'm not sure what led to the envelope showing up at the house, but I suspect it was my mom who wrote to JPL asking for some cool stuff for a nerdy kid.
+The Space Shuttle's first launch happened when I was seven years old, so this was absolute prime time for space exploration to be at the forefront of my interests and imagination.
+I'm not sure what led to the envelope showing up at the house, but I suspect it was one of my parents who wrote to JPL asking for some cool stuff for their nerdy kid.

-Inside the envelope was an amazing collection of 8x10 prints from JPL's Voyager missions and a couple of booklets.
+Inside the envelope was an amazing collection of color 8x10 photos from JPL's Voyager missions and a couple of booklets.

 {% captionedimage caption="Voyager 2 with Uranus" src="https://photos.steinkamp.us/photo/2024-06-26-jpl/jpl-01-f.jpeg?size=1600x1600&v" className="inline-block w-[45%]" /%}